Measurable spaces and measurable functions #

 a needed condition to show that the product of two collections generate the product sigma algebra,

-see generateFrom_prod_eq
+see generateFrom_prod_eq.

 Equations